Zaxxon709/accountmanager/README.md

 ### How the addon works:
 - Once authorization is complete a check is done for each supported addon to confirm if the addon is installed and if settings.xml exists for that addon.
 - If both of these checks are true your Trakt & Debrid data is retrieved from Account Manager and applied to the supported addons.
-- A backup is then performed to save all Trakt & Debrid data for all authorized add-ons.<br><br>
+- During the authorization process a one time backup is performed to save all Trakt & Debrid data to the default backup directory.<br><br>

 ### Note for users/builders:
 - For Account Manager to function correctly you need to ensure the directories containing the settings.xml for each supported addon are present in the addon_data directory